-TOBI® (tobramycin) is indicated for the management of cystic fibrosis patients with P. aeruginosa.
+TOBI® is indicated for the management of cystic fibrosis patients with P. aeruginosa.

-Safety and efficacy have not been demonstrated in patients under the age of 6 years, patients with FEV1 < 25% or > 75% predicted, or patients colonized with Burkholderia cepacia (see Clinical Studies).
+Safety and efficacy have not been demonstrated in patients under the age of 6 years, patients with forced expiratory volume in 1 second (FEV1) < 25% or > 75% predicted, or patients colonized with Burkholderia cepacia (see Clinical Studies).

 DOSAGE AND ADMINISTRATION

 The recommended dosage for both adults and pediatric patients 6 years of age and older is 1 single-use ampule (300 mg) administered BID for 28 days.
 Dosage is not adjusted by weight.
 All patients should be administered 300 mg BID.
 The doses should be taken as close to 12 hours apart as possible; they should not be taken less than 6 hours apart.

 TOBI® is inhaled while the patient is sitting or standing upright and breathing normally through the mouthpiece of the nebulizer.
 Nose clips may help the patient breathe through the mouth.

 TOBI® is administered BID in alternating periods of 28 days.
 After 28 days of therapy, patients should stop TOBI® therapy for the next 28 days, and then resume therapy for the next 28 day on/28 day off cycle.